 When a bus is involved in an accident, the sheer number of people involved, including the drivers, passengers, occupants of other vehicles, and pedestrians increases the likelihood that someone will be injured.
 Often, bus accidents result in dozens of injuries and sometimes, fatalities.

 Therefore, if you or someone you love has been injured in an accident, a Louisville bus accident lawyer can help you fight for fair compensation from those whose negligence or recklessness caused or contributed to the accident.
-To learn more about the steps involved in your injury case, consult with a personal injury attorney in Louisville today.
+To learn more about the steps involved in your injury case, consult with a personal injury lawyer in Louisville today.

 A bus driver or passenger is far more likely to survive an accident than pedestrians or occupants of other vehicles involved in the crash.
 The vehicle size that insulates and protects bus passengers is a liability for those struck by a bus.